mouhamadalmounayar/mouhamadalmounayar.github.io/_posts/2025-08-05-building-a-gap-buffer-based-editor-with-rust.markdown

 I was disappointed to discover that the rendered text didn’t support ANSI escape codes, and that there was no way to convert ANSI formatting into Ratatui widget formatting while continuing to use tui-textarea, since it operates on plain text rather than line- or paragraph-based widgets.
 I quickly accepted the fact that I needed to implement my own minimal editor for this to work.

-In my ratatui application, I was using a component based architecture, where each component keeps track of its local state, and when the component needs to communicate with other components in the application, it syncs the local state with the global state, which other components can access.
+In my ratatui application, I am using a component based architecture, where each component keeps track of its local state, and when the component needs to communicate with other components in the application, it syncs the local state with the global state, which other components can access.

 Here is what the `Component` trait looks like